Geography (GEO)

 Environmental Science

 Introduces the study of environmental science and the role of the interrelationship between humans and their environment in contemporary issues.
 Emphasizes the basic principles of environmental science, functions of ecological systems, contemporary environmental conditions and problems, techniques for investigating these systems, and theories on humanity's place in the world's ecosystems and physical environment.
-Integrated Lecture/Lab: 4 credit hours (60 contact hours).
+Integrated Lecture: 3 credits (45 contact hours).
+Integrated Laboratory: 1 credit (15 contact hours).

 Attributes: SL - Science Laboratory, SN - Science